-The integration of many nations at Pathways leads to sharing of not just lunch and friendship but also history and culture.
-The comfort with which these children interact gives an insight into their future where put in any situation, a Pathwayzian will handle it with ease.
+The integration of many nations at Pathways leads to the sharing of not just lunch and friendship but also history and culture.
+The comfort with which these children interact gives an insight into their future were put in any situation, a Pathwayzian will handle it with ease.
 The school has a colorful mix of students from various nationalities.
 The students are encouraged to participate in international exchanges and competitions.
 Our students have also been a part of several educational tours around India.

-Pathways organizes various trips abroad.
+Pathways organize various trips abroad.
 This includes visiting places of educational importance like the Singapore botanical gardens and NASA training center.
 This is the beginning to prepare our students for the challenge of the global world.
 Such efforts enrich the educational experiences of the students, as well as enhance understanding among the youth of various countries.

 As we woke up on the morning of the trip, we were all excited about where we were about to go, ‘Agra the city where Taj Mahal resides’.
 It was 5:30 in the morning on when we walked towards the administration block.
 The unique autumn morning left us in much surprise with the nippy gust making it more exciting.
 To our surprise, we saw a huge 50 seater bus awaiting us.
 We got on, got on to the seats of our own choice and enjoyed a long ride to Agra.
-Agra welcomed us with the expected heat and a lot of traditional men with monkeys showing amazing tricks and dance with the Cobra dance being another speciality.
+Agra welcomed us with the expected heat and a lot of traditional men with monkeys showing amazing tricks and dance with the Cobra dance being another specialty.
 Ancient Indo-Persian structures were a common sight, each monument we approached felt like the site of the exotic Taj Mahal.

 Eventually, we went to see our first sight which was ‘Akbar fort’.
 Being ancient and momentous, this fort had a huge campus with traditional Indo-Islamic influence and a lot of pretty places to take photos.
 We got an entertaining and a knowledgeable tour from a special guide.
 It took us a whole day to finish the tour and head back to the hotel.
 Being the first day, the heat had exhausted us completely.
-Nevertheless the learning and entertainment were consistent.
-On getting back to our hotel rooms, we replenished ourselves with the comfort of hot showers and then later we went downstairs to devour an amazingly cooked meal especially for pathwayzians.
-We went upstairs to enjoy our privacy with the local TV shows and tea ending the evening in our respective beds with the cosy blankets.
+Nevertheless, the learning and entertainment were consistent.
+On getting back to our hotel rooms, we replenished ourselves with the comfort of hot showers and then later we went downstairs to devour an amazingly cooked meal, especially for Pathwayzians.
+We went upstairs to enjoy our privacy with the local TV shows and tea ending the evening in our respective beds with the cozy blankets.

 We woke up early the next day, got ready and went to see one of the wonders of the world, or one could say: the whole purpose for tourists to visit the Mughal capital.
 Taj Mahal: miraculously flamboyant, besides the Yamuna, still and shining with the constant gleaming rays making it brighter and stunning than any other star.
 Most of the students went inside it to see more of the history, the rest sat at the main entrance to just gaze at the shimmering iconic beauty.
-Later, the two group of students after having explored the interior or exterior got together to share their part of adventure.
+Later, the two groups of students after having explored the interior or exterior got together to share their part of the adventure.
 Finally, we all departed to go back to the hotel.